 How do you get in to the program?

-You can obtain a referral from your Wolf Creek PCN family doctor or by e-mailing firstname.lastname@example.org with which program you are interested in registering for.
+You can obtain a referral from your Wolf Creek PCN family doctor, nurse, mental health counsellor, exercise specialist, or registered dietitian.
+Once you have a referral you can register by the using the above methods or by emailing firstname.lastname@example.org with which program your referral is for.

 Make the course a priority.